Home > Destinations > Europe > Italy > Rome > Suggested Itineraries > In Three Days

 On your final day, head outside of Rome to explore the attractions of the Appian Way, the hill town of Tivoli, the ruins of Hadrian's Villa, and the Villa d'Este gardens.

-Start: Take bus 118 or a taxi to the Catacombe di San Callisto on the Appian Way.
+Start: Take bus no. 118 or a taxi to the Catacombe di San Callisto on the Appian Way.
 The entrance is 3.2km (2 miles) south of Porta San Sebastiano Gate.

 1. Catacombe di San Callisto

 Perhaps no one has ever explored all 19km (12 miles) of these catacombs, where some half a million Christians were buried from the 1st to the 4th centuries.
-The catacombs are webbed with 9m (30-foot) tunnels containing these impressive tombs.
+The catacombs are webbed with 9m (30-ft.) tunnels containing these impressive tombs.
 After about an hour, you'll get the picture of what it's about.

 Before leaving the Appian Way, we'd recommend a visit to another important catacomb: